-Figure 1 summarizes the composite CY 2021 financial results for the 409 companies meeting the criteria selected for this study.
-The total MA revenue base represents approximately \$278 billion with achieved underwriting gains of 1.8%.
-The positive UW ratio of 1.8% represents a composite across identified MAOs, with considerable variances by individual MAOs.
+Figure 1 summarizes the composite CY 2022 financial results for the 426 companies meeting the criteria selected for this study.
+The total MA revenue base represents over \$335 billion with achieved underwriting gains of 3.0% (up from 1.8% last year).
+CY 2021 showed reduced margins due to higher utilization from some of the pent-up demand during the the COVID-19 pandemic.
+The increase in underwriting gains in 2022 is aligned with the margins we have seen in the MAO industry during pre-pandemic years.
+The positive UW ratio of 3.0% represents a composite across identified MAOs (including PSHPs), with considerable variances by individual MAOs.
+In comparison, for CY 2022, the 81 PSHPs meeting the criteria selected for this study showed underwriting losses of 1.4% in aggregate.

-FIGURE 1: COMPOSITE CY 2021 FINANCIAL RESULTS
+FIGURE 1: COMPOSITE CY 2022 FINANCIAL RESULTS